Darkcybe/darkcybe.github.io/_posts/2022-09-11-DFIR_Overview.md

 There are several challenges when analyzing a piece of malware.
 Each type of malware will have unique analysis phases and required environmental configurations in order to effectively understand it’s intended and possible functionality.
 Not only does each type of malware require a unique analysis technique, there are other factors that will be encountered such as encryption, programming languages, anti-debugging techniques, and many more.

 ### Goal of Malware Analysis
 During incident response, in-depth malware analysis or reverse engineering will not always be required.
-Known hacker toolkits are often detected via signature or behavioral characteristics that are used by security vendors to identify the malware family, type, and capabilities.
+Known hacker tool kits are often detected via signature or behavioral characteristics that are used by security vendors to identify the malware family, type, and capabilities.
 In these circumstance, malware analysis is not always an efficient mechanism in assisting an organization with responding to and recovering from an attack.

 The overarching goals of malware analysis are focused on observing malware behavior’s, deconstructing the file to gain import artifacts that can assist in understanding the capabilities and providing Indicators of Compromise (IOCs) containment and for future detection.
 Analyzing and de-constructing malware samples is a time consuming process, hence the opening paragraph stating that it is a techniques not always required during Incident Response engagements.
 Malware analysis and reverse engineering techniques really shine in circumstances where analysts are dealing with unknown or undetected malware strains, investigating suspicious behavior’s that do not trigger alerts, and for proving verbose documentation such as forensic reports.